Laniakea-elixir-it/Documentation/source/admin_documentation/vpn/vpn.rst

 In this sub-section, is shown how to automatically deploy a bastion host in an OpenStack environment using Terraform, followed by direct configuration through an Ansible role.
 The repository documenting all steps is available at this `GitHub repository link <https://github.com/Laniakea-elixir-it/ansible-role-vpn-bastion>`_.

-The Ansible role you'll find can be used standalone or as part of an automated deployment pipeline together with the Terraform module in the ``terraform`` directory, which handles the infrastructure provisioning on OpenStack.
+The Ansible role you'll find can be used standalone or as part of an automated deployment pipeline together with the Terraform module in the ``terraform directory``, which handles the infrastructure provisioning on OpenStack.

 .. tip::
    Choose this installation method only if you already have some knowledge of Terraform and Ansible.